dinocata/rxswift-mvvm-demo/README.md

 <b>ANNOTATIONS</b>

-There are several Sourcery annotations which define how will your boiler plate code be generated, but you should mostly remember these 3:
+There are 3 main Sourcery annotations which define how will your boiler plate code be generated:
 - <code>// sourcery: injectable</code>

 Registers a protocol or class into the instance container.
 Example: